isomerpages/imda-itsc/_technical-committees/4-green-information-technology-technical-committee.md

 #### International Standards Participation
 The TC represents Singapore as a ‘Participating’ or ‘P’ member of ISO/IEC JTC 1/SC 39 on ‘Sustainability for and by IT’.

-* P-members participate actively in the work and have an obligation to vote on all questions submitted to vote within the technical committee.

 #### Singapore Standards Under GITTC